Applications for Winter 2019/Spring 2019 experiences are due October 30, 2018.

 For undergraduate students, the primary goal of the Stroum Center Opportunity Grants is to support undergraduate experiences with Jewish Studies through UW-approved study abroad experiences.
 Accredited academic opportunities in the United States, particularly around language learning, will also be considered (e.g., Middlebury Language Schools).
 Students may also apply funding towards MODHEB 105: Intensive Elementary Modern Hebrew, taught at UW during the summer full-term.

 For graduate students, Stroum Center Opportunity Grants help support research, conference attendance, and further study in topics related to Jewish Studies.
 This research and study can be done domestically or abroad.

 Students from all departments, disciplines and backgrounds are encouraged to apply; candidates do not need to be Jewish Studies majors or minors.
 Preference is given to students who intend to study a language related to the Jewish experience (e.g., Hebrew, Yiddish, Ladino) and/or have pursued coursework in Jewish Studies during their graduate or undergraduate careers at the University of Washington.

 If awarded funding, Opportunity Grant winners will be required to:

-- Write one short piece (500-1000 words) describing a connection between the experience and Jewish Studies for publication on jewishstudies.washington.edu and promotion on social media.
+- Write a blog post (500-1000 words) describing a connection between the experience and Jewish Studies for publication on jewishstudies.washington.edu and promotion on social media.
 Students are encouraged to take photographs for inclusion in their online piece.
-The Stroum Center’s Communications Director is available for consultation and editorial input on the development of these written pieces.
+The Stroum Center will offer consultation and editorial input on the development of this piece.

 - Attend or help staff at least one Stroum Center for Jewish Studies event on campus during the quarter following the experience.

-It is also expected that all Opportunity Grant winners will serve as ambassadors for the grant and will be available to speak with other potential candidates about their experience and to be an ambassador for the grant.
+It is also expected that all Opportunity Grant winners will serve as ambassadors for the grant and will be available to speak with other potential candidates.

 How to apply: